Encyclopedia Dramatica: 2011 establishment of Oh Internet

 DeGrippo reportedly "came to hate" Encyclopedia Dramatica.
 She had hoped that ED would return to its roots and focus on LiveJournal drama.
 Furthermore, according to her, Encyclopedia Dramatica never turned a profit during the time she owned it, due to its content putting off advertisers.

 On April 14, 2011, the URL encyclopediadramatica.com was redirected to "Oh Internet", an entirely different safe-for-work website that DeGrippo had created.
 The name "Oh Internet" is meant to convey "Oh, Internet, you are so crazy!"
 DeGrippo stated that "Shock for shock's sake is old at this point [...] ."
 Some regular users of Encyclopedia Dramatica were displeased by the change and attacked the website's official Facebook fan page with "hate messages and pornography".

 In a question and answer session at the ROFLCon summit in October 2011, DeGrippo was asked why Encyclopedia Dramatica was closed and replaced with Oh Internet.
 She replied: "We were unable to stop the degradation of the content.
 It just kept getting longer and longer and dumber and dumber and less and less coherent over time."
 She also explained why she had not released the site as an archive, saying that she "didn't want to", and suggesting that this would have made her personally responsible for any DMCA and privacy violations that it contained.
-She also stated that hosting Encyclopedia Dramatica caused her to have troubles involving the FBI.
+She also stated that hosting the site’s page on the Columbine High School massacre brought unwanted scrutiny of her from the Federal Bureau of Investigation.